 Introduction

-This documentary explores the origins of the opioid crisis to its current state today.
-Those who are impacted by opiates are interviewed, including law enforcement, medical professionals, and people in recovery.
-“Their frank discussions highlight disagreements inside the activist community over controversial new strategies to combat the opiate epidemic.
-Each diverse perspective points to an undeniable obstacle at the center of the crisis: stigma.”
+Exploring the origins and scope of the opioid crisis.
+“Stigmatic: Our Opioid Crisis” is a documentary composed of interviews with those impacted by opiates, including law enforcement, medical professionals, and people in recovery.
+Their candid discussions shed light on disagreements within the activist community over controversial strategies to combat the opiate epidemic.
+Each diverse perspective points to an undeniable obstacle at the heart of the crisis: stigma.
+[Taken from YT Description]

 Quotes